mitranim/jisp/misc.md

 There are two ways of importing: `use` and `import`.

-* `use` is compile-time only.
-It brings definitions into scope, and makes them compile-time-evaluatable by default (the internal term for this is "live value").
+* `use` is macro-time only.
+It brings definitions into scope, and makes them macro-time-evaluatable by default (the internal term for this is "live value").
 It does not generate a native import statement or expression.

 * `import` is runtime-only.
 It does not look for header files, does not import code into compiler, does not bring anything into scope other than the identifier or identifiers it declares, and does generate a native import statement or expression.

-The only way to evaluate something at compile time is by referencing it from another module imported by `use`.
+The only way to evaluate something at macro time is by referencing it from another module imported by `use`.

 ## Misc